ElishaBentzi/E-Nation/docs/en/Social-Pact-Constitution-English.rst

 17.
 ~~~
-The planet earth belongs to all life, and life needs whoever takes care of it, that's why the concept of the owner of the land is changed, as the guardian of the Earth.
+The planet earth belongs to all life, and life needs whoever takes care of it, that's why the concept of the owner of the land is changed to guardian of the land.

 17.1.
 ^^^^^